SebastianTroy/CppEasySerDes/README.md

 #### esd::JsonPolymorphicClassSerialiser::SetChildTypes
 ------------------------------------------------------------

-The only difference between using this type and `esd::JsonClassSerialiser` is that you need to specify the child types of your type.
+The only difference between using this type and `esd::ClassHelper` is that you need to specify the child types of your type.

 ````C++
 // Call this in `Configure`, it is not a member of `HelperType`